gvanmourik/OS_Projects_Spring_2019/Sim04_VanMourikGarrett/README.md

 ## Project Specifications

 ### Resource Management System
-* Created and initialized in src/ConfigIO.h
+**Created and initialized in:** src/ConfigIO.h

-* Utilized in src/MetaIO.h
+**Utilized in:** src/MetaIO.h

-Description: Implemented with a map, the key is a string with the resource description, and the value is a vector of booleans that track whether or not a particular resource is in use.
-Because this project was designed with concurrency in mind yet does not currently implement forking, the output will only show that **one resource** is being used at a time.
+**Description:** Implemented with a map, the key is a string with the resource description, and the value is a vector of booleans that track whether or not a particular resource is in use.
+Because this project was designed with concurrency in mind yet does not currently implement forking, the output will only show that *one resource* is being used at a time.
 Once forking is implemented, the output will display multiple resource usage.

 ### Scheduling Algorithms